wgseligman/GramsSim/GramsG4/README.md

    - You can save and restore random-number sequences; this can be used to re-create the random numbers associated with a particular event.
 The list of relevant parameters in the [`options.xml`](../options.xml) is:

+     - `rngdir`: The state of the random-number generator (RNG) must be saved and restored from a named directory.
+If this parameter is `""`, saving and restoring the RNG state is disabled.
+If you want to save the random-number state in the current directory, set this to `"."`.

+     - `rngperevent`: This is a Geant4 run-manager code that specifies how often the RNG state is saved.
+For an up-to-date list, see `$G4INSTALL/include/Geant4/G4RunManager.hh`.
+As of Oct-2022, the allowed values are:

+            value="0" - Save only the per-run RNG state in 'rngdir'. value="1" - Save the RNG state before primary-particle generation. value="2" - Save the RNG state before event processing (after primary generation) value="3" - Both are stored.

+     - `rngrestorefile`: This is the name of the file within `rngdir` that will be used to restore the RNG at the start of the simulation.

+     If you are running `gramsg4` as a multi-threaded application (see the `nthreads` option), then each individual thread will write its own RNG state.
+The RNG state files are always preceded with `G4WorkerN_`, where N is the G4-assigned thread number.
+Keep this in mind as you examine the per-event RNG state files.
+For example, event 500's state may be in `G4Worker4_run0evt500.rndm` while event 501's state may be in `G4Worker2_run0evt501.rndm`; the two files will not be next to each other in a standard directory listing (`ls`).

 ## Physics lists and how to extend them